squidscode/gitfs/README.md

-# GitFs
+# GitFS

-Gitfs is a utility that allows automatic commits and automatic pushes of git repositories reachable from a root directory.
+GitFS is a utility that allows automatic commits and automatic pushes of git repositories reachable from a root directory.
 This utility is useful for programmers that want to show their online git repositories to mirror their current working directory.

 When working with a team, sharing code via gitfs is easy: run `gitfs . --auto-commit --auto-push --branch my-wip`, then send your team-mates a link to your work-in-progress branch.

-Gitfs can also track multiple projects since it walks the root directory searching for git repositories and `.gitfs` files, which holds repo-specific auto-commit and auto-push information.
+GitFS can also track multiple projects since it walks the root directory searching for git repositories and `.gitfs` files, which holds repo-specific auto-commit and auto-push information.

 ## .gitfs files